 - Reading: I have an 8th Generation Kindle Wi-Fi without backlight which I primarily use for reading long-form books.
 I’ll pick this up and charge it when there’s something to read, read the book over a few days, and then put this back on the shelf.
 My two complaints are: there are no physical buttons (I loved my Kindle Keyboard) and that it is the only device I regularly use that needs a USB B Micro cable for charging instead of USB-C.

-- Web: Gifster for managing my wish list and buying gifts for friends.
+- Web: Gifster for managing my wish list and buying gifts for friends and family.

 - Web: Feedbin for subscribing to blogs and managing my RSS feeds.